partialpro.varpro.Rd

 verbose = FALSE, papply = mclapply, ...)

-VarPro object obtained from previous call to varpro
+object returned from a previous call to varpro

 .

-Number of variables to be used.
-Default is all.
+Number of variables to include.
+Defaults to all.

 for details.